Treatment for shingles can help ease your symptoms until the condition improves. In many cases shingles gets better within around two to four weeks.

 Pregnancy and antiviral medication

-If you are pregnant and have shingles, it is likely your GP will discuss your case with a specialist to decide whether the benefits of antiviral medication significantly outweigh any possible risks.
-Shingles will not harm your unborn baby.
+If you're pregnant and have shingles, it's likely your GP will discuss your case with a specialist to decide whether the benefits of antiviral medication significantly outweigh any possible risks.
+Shingles won't harm your unborn baby.

-If you are under 50 years of age, you are at less risk of developing complications from shingles anyway, so you may not need antiviral medication.
+If you're under 50 years of age, you're at less risk of developing complications from shingles.

 Children and antiviral medication

-Antiviral medication is not usually necessary for otherwise healthy children because they usually only experience mild symptoms of shingles and have a small risk of developing complications.
+Antiviral medication isn't usually necessary for otherwise healthy children because they tend to only experience mild symptoms of shingles and have a small risk of developing complications.

 However, if your child has a weakened immune system, they may need to be admitted to hospital to receive antiviral medication directly into a vein (intravenously).